 The updated bottles are certainly easier to drink from.
 The older versions, pictured above on the left side, were a little too rigid to squeeze hard.
 The new bottles are much more flexible and easier to drink from and they have a lid that covers the cap from mud.

-The TWIST 590 sells for $45 with a base plate (available at evo), or for $17 if you already have the base plate.
-The TWIST 450, a good option for those with limited frame clearance, sells for $38/$10 with or without a base plate.
+The TWIST 590 sells for $45 with a base plate, or for $17 if you already have the base plate.
+The TWIST 450, a good option for those with limited frame clearance, sells for $38 with baseplate or $10 without.